Lower Roxbury Transportation Study

 - envision positive changes to your streets in Lower Roxbury.

-Scroll down to learn about what we've done so far and click here for recent project updates.
+Scroll down to learn about what we've done so far, or jump down to the bottom of our page for recent project updates.

 The project area is bounded by, but does not include Columbus Avenue, Massachusetts Avenue, and Melnea Cass Boulevard.